 Wieliczka Salt Mine

-Located just outside of Krakow, the Wieliczka Salt Mine offers an unforgettable sight of underground salt art and architectural design.
-Yet another UNESCO World Heritage Site, this former salt mine has to be seen to be believed.
+This place is unbelievable.
 First of all, it’s hundreds of meters below ground; second of all, this salt cave is decorated with ornate statues and chandeliers.
 Not to mention, there’s even an underground lake.

 Interested in both Auschwitz and the Wieliczka Salt Mine?
 Check out this combo tour.